ppy/osu-wiki/wiki/osu!supporter/en.md

 ![](img/store-product.jpg?1 "osu!supporter product banner from the osu!store")
 :::

-To get osu!supporter, visit the [osu!supporter store page](https://osu.ppy.sh/store/products/supporter-tag) and adjust the supporter tag duration using the slider, or the buttons with number of months underneath.
+To get osu!supporter, visit the [osu!supporter store page](https://osu.ppy.sh/store/products/supporter-tag) and adjust the supporter tag duration using the slider, or the buttons with the number of months underneath.
 All prices are in United States dollars (USD) and don't include possible fees of the payment system.

 Afterwards, click `Add to Cart` to put the supporter tag into the osu!store shopping cart.
-To finalize the purchase, go to the [shopping cart](https://osu.ppy.sh/store/cart) and click `Checkout`, then follow on-screen prompts.
+To finalise the purchase, go to the [shopping cart](https://osu.ppy.sh/store/cart) and click `Checkout`, then follow on-screen prompts.

 ### Gifting osu!supporter

-The osu!supporter may also be gifted to another player by entering their username into the grey box below the user card.
+osu!supporter may also be gifted to another player by entering their username into the grey box below the user card.
 More people can be added by going back to the store page and repeating the process.

 ### Conclusion

-After the transaction is completed, there will be a new event in the `Recent Activity` section of a profile of both the giver and the recipient:
+After the transaction is completed, there will be a new event in the `Recent Activity` section in the profile of both the giver and the recipient:

-- `{username} has become an osu! supporter - thanks for your generosity!` if it is the first time that user gets osu!supporter.
+- `{username} has become an osu! supporter - thanks for your generosity!` if it is the first time the user gets osu!supporter.
 - `{username} has once again chosen to support osu! - thanks for your generosity!` if the user has been an osu!supporter before.
 - `{username} has received the gift of osu!supporter!` in case the tag was gifted.